erisdisqordia/pleroma-fe/README.md

   - [x] send merge request upstream
 - [ ] Add "Toggle media-only post viewing" in nav bar (similar to dashboard-fe or 4chan X)
 - [x] Add link to edit profile if viewing your own profile
-- [ ] Add option for smaller navbar in desktop view
 - [ ] Add an option for silent notifications (notifications without unread indicators that you have to click away)
 - [ ] Option to move shoutbox to top nav icon to save space
 ### Fixes